 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย Română Polski Français Українська Hrvatski Deutsch Dansk فارسی हिन्दी Suomi Magyar 日本語 עברית తెలుగు Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Bahasa Melayu Slovenščina

-The Sudan or Sudan (English pronunciation (U.S.) /suˈdæn, suː-/ ( listen), (GB) /suˈdɑːn, -ˈdæn/; Arabic: السودان as-Sūdān) also known as North Sudan since South Sudan's independence and officially the Republic of the Sudan (Arabic: جمهورية السودان Jumhūriyyat as-Sūdān), is a country in Northern Africa.
+The Sudan or Sudan (US: /suˈdæn/ ( listen), UK: /suˈdɑːn, -ˈdæn/; Arabic: السودان as-Sūdān) also known as North Sudan since South Sudan's independence and officially the Republic of the Sudan (Arabic: جمهورية السودان Jumhūriyyat as-Sūdān), is a country in Northeast Africa.
 It is bordered by Egypt to the north, the Red Sea, Eritrea and Ethiopia to the east, South Sudan to the south, the Central African Republic to the southwest, Chad to the west and Libya to the northwest.
-It is the third largest country in Africa covering 1,886,068 square kilometres (728,215 sq mi).
-The White Nile flows through the country, emptying into Lake Nubia in the north, the largest manmade lake in the world.
-It is the third largest country in Africa.
-The River Nile divides the country into eastern and western halves.
-Before the Sudanese Civil War, South Sudan was part of Sudan, but it became independent in 2011.
+It houses 37 million people (2017) and occupies a total area of 1.861.484 square kilometres (718.722 square miles), making it the third largest country in Africa.
+Sudan's predominant religion is Islam, and its official languages are Arabic and English.
+The capital is Khartoum, located at the confluence of the Blue and White Nile.